skip to Main Content

 What May Happen To A Business In A Divorce

-One spouse could buy out the other, but this may not be possible if both spouses are equally critical to the success of the business.
+One spouse could buy out the other, but this may not be possible if both spouses are equally critical to the success of the investment.
 If they do agree on this course of action, they should have the business appraised first.
 However, the spouse who is keeping the company might not have enough cash flow to purchase it outright.
 An alternative could be a payment plan.
-Selling the business may be necessary if this is not financially feasible.
+Selling it may be necessary if this is not financially feasible.

 A couple who wants to sell the business should agree on terms and a minimum price.
 While they may hope to maximize profits, that might be unrealistic.
 They may need to sell sooner than would be ideal.
 Both spouses should attempt to make a decision that takes into account what is best for the business, the employees and themselves.
 People may feel bitter about the divorce, but they should avoid making decisions out of spite.